 Please bear in mind that historical long term trends are just that.
 Intermediate-term, it is imperative to factor in demographics, changing consumer attitudes towards debt, willingness and ability of banks to lend, overall debt levels, etc.

 I have discussed consumer attitudes many time, most recently in Creative Destruction.
+Factors Sealing The Deflationary Fate

 The five month, 50% rebound in the S&P 500 was certainly spectacular.

 However, the more important question is where to from here?
+Take a look at Japan's "Two Lost Decades" for clues.

 Creative destruction in conjunction with global wage arbitrage, changing demographics, downsizing boomers fearing retirement, changing social attitudes towards debt in every economic age group, and massive debt leverage is an extremely powerful set of forces.

 Bear in mind, that set of forces will not play out over days, weeks, or months.
 A Schumpeterian Depression will take years, perhaps even decades to play out.
+Thus, deflation is an ongoing process, not a point in time event that can be staved off by massive interventions and Orwellian Proclamations "We Saved The World".

 Bernanke and the Fed do not understand these concepts, nor does anyone else chanting that pending hyperinflation or massive inflation is coming right around the corner, nor do those who think new stock market is off to new highs.